authzed/spicedb/docs/spicedb.md

       --datastore-conn-pool-write-max-open int                                number of concurrent connections open in a remote datastore's connection pool (default 10)
       --datastore-conn-pool-write-min-open int                                number of minimum concurrent connections open in a remote datastore's connection pool (default 10)
       --datastore-conn-uri string                                             connection string used by remote datastores (e.g. "postgres://postgres:password@localhost:5432/spicedb")
-      --datastore-connect-rate duration                                       rate at which new connections are allowed to the datastore (at a rate of 1/duration) (cockroach driver only) (default 100ms)
+      --datastore-connect-rate duration                                       rate at which new connections are allowed to the datastore (at a rate of 1/duration) (CockroachDB driver only) (default 100ms)
-      --datastore-connection-balancing                                        enable connection balancing between database nodes (cockroach driver only) (default true)
+      --datastore-connection-balancing                                        enable connection balancing between database nodes (CockroachDB driver only) (default true)
       --datastore-credentials-provider-name string                            retrieve datastore credentials dynamically using ("aws-iam")
       --datastore-disable-watch-support                                       disable watch support (only enable if you absolutely do not need watch)
       --datastore-engine string                                               type of datastore to initialize ("cockroachdb", "mysql", "postgres", "spanner") (default "memory")
       --datastore-experimental-column-optimization                            enable experimental column optimization (default true)
-      --datastore-follower-read-delay-duration duration                       amount of time to subtract from non-sync revision timestamps to ensure they are sufficiently in the past to enable follower reads (cockroach and spanner drivers only) or read replicas (postgres and mysql drivers only) (default 4.8s)
+      --datastore-follower-read-delay-duration duration                       amount of time to subtract from non-sync revision timestamps to ensure they are sufficiently in the past to enable follower reads (CockroachDB and Spanner drivers only) or read replicas (Postgres and MySQL drivers only) (default 4.8s)
-      --datastore-gc-interval duration                                        amount of time between passes of garbage collection (postgres driver only) (default 3m0s)
+      --datastore-gc-interval duration                                        amount of time between passes of garbage collection (Postgres driver only) (default 3m0s)
-      --datastore-gc-max-operation-time duration                              maximum amount of time a garbage collection pass can operate before timing out (postgres driver only) (default 1m0s)
+      --datastore-gc-max-operation-time duration                              maximum amount of time a garbage collection pass can operate before timing out (Postgres driver only) (default 1m0s)
       --datastore-gc-window duration                                          amount of time before revisions are garbage collected (default 24h0m0s)
-      --datastore-include-query-parameters-in-traces                          include query parameters in traces (postgres and CRDB drivers only)
+      --datastore-include-query-parameters-in-traces                          include query parameters in traces (Postgres and CockroachDB drivers only)
       --datastore-max-tx-retries int                                          number of times a retriable transaction should be retried (default 10)
       --datastore-migration-phase string                                      datastore-specific flag that should be used to signal to a datastore which phase of a multi-step migration it is in
       --datastore-mysql-table-prefix string                                   prefix to add to the name of all SpiceDB database tables